cunarist/rinf/README.md

 For Android, [install Android NDK](https://developer.android.com/studio/projects/install-ndk#specific-version).
 You must select the exact expected NDK version from your Flutter project, which can be seen in your `./android/app/build.gradle` file or [here](https://github.com/flutter/flutter/blob/stable/packages/flutter_tools/gradle/flutter.gradle).

 > Using extra build targets with Rust can sometimes present various issues.
 If you encounter any problems, feel free to visit [the discussions page](https://github.com/cunarist/rust-in-flutter/discussions) and open a Q&A thread for assistance.

+# 🧱 Recommended Structure

+Ideally, **Flutter** would deal with the cross-platform user interface while **Rust** handles the business logic.
+The front-end and back-end can be completely separated, meaning that Dart and Rust codes are detachable from each other.
+These two worlds communicate through channels and streams.

+Use [MessagePack](https://msgpack.org/) for serializing messages sent between Dart and Rust as provided by the template, if you have other reasons not to do so.
+For those who aren't familiar, MessagePack is a nested binary structure similar to JSON, but much faster and more efficient.

 # 🌋 Pioneers